 Committing to an online postgraduate degree can help working mothers balance their existing work responsibilities while also future-proofing their career goals.
 SCU Online offers a flexible study load at affordable rates which can work around the busy schedule of working mothers.

-Here are our top tips for balancing your Graduate Diploma of Accounting and motherhood:
+Here are our top tips for balancing your Graduate Diploma in Accounting and motherhood:

-- Self belief: A Graduate Diploma is a significant achievement and requires a strong commitment to achieving you goals.
+- Self belief: A Graduate Diploma is a significant achievement and requires a strong commitment to achieving your goals.

 - Organisation is key: working mothers know all about creating routines to create balance for others.
 Adding a Graduate Diploma of Accounting to the mix will require carving out time for oneself.
 Keeping things organised will help create space for study.